Show me, Lord

 How often do we pray not seeking God’s guidance but His sanctification of our plans?
 Yet it is often at the point of surrender that we finally begin to hear God speak.

-My friend knew she was unable to meet the demands of her suddenly unexpected life.
+My friend knew she could not meet the demands of her suddenly unexpected life.
 She felt utterly alone and at the end of herself.
-As she cradled her newborn son in her arms, she cried out the only words she could speak, “Show me, Lord.”
+As she cradled her newborn son in her arms, she cried out the only words she could speak: “Show me, Lord.”

 DO THE NEXT THING